 11. Contact Solution Systems Solution Systems has been successful when dealing with ransomware viruses.
 We can help you acquire the proper hardware and configure the best backup schedule to help restore your system quickly if you were to experience a ransomware virus attack.

-If you are concerned about ransomware protection or think you have been targeted by ransomware, call our support department at 224-345-2030.
+If you are concerned about ransomware protection or think you have been targeted by ransomware, call our support department at 224-345-2030 immediately.